zqy-nku/illumio_Coding_Assignment/README.md

 the given test cases and certain border cases.

 The results show that:
-1) the program can update and merge the port and ip address intervals correctly, the trie tree can be built efficiently, it seems that the rules stored in a compact form.
+1) the programme can update and merge the port and ip address intervals correctly, the trie tree can be built efficiently, it seems that the rules stored in a compact form.
-2) all test cases are passed, and the program works well, it can accept packets very quickly.
+2) all test cases are passed, and the programme works well, it can accept packets very quickly.

 ## Performance Analysis
 1. Time Complexity of building the rules Trie Tree: O(nlogn)